Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 With the exception of the truss-type MBB, however, all 3-class results could not overtake the compliance of their 2-class counterparts.
 We suspect this is because, for simple compliance problems, additional classes are not necessary to achieve optimal performance.
 Our hypothesis is supported by the new classes of the $M=2$ examples: for the most part, they are each monopolized by just one basis class.
 This suggests that, in most cases, only two basis classes are needed throughout the entire FGS; if more are required, they can be incorporated into a single optimal class by adjusting the values of $\mathbf{c}^{(m)}$ without increasing $M$, like in the 2-class freeform MBB (Fig.~\ref{fig:ex_dpp_mbb1_2class}).
 Another reason could be that we force the third class to be different from the others through the penalty on low diversity, which can lead to the addition of a sub-optimal class.
-It is possible that this scenario occured in the 3-class freeform MBB, where the first new class (red) is hardly present in the FGS.
+This scenario may have occurred in the 3-class freeform MBB, where the first new class (red) is hardly present in the FGS.
 Nevertheless, the penalty does not significantly worsen the compliance and can, in some cases improve it.
+An intriguing possibility that bears further investigation is whether a larger variety of microstructures are needed in problems with finer discretization or more complex objectives.

+Finally, we compare the computational efficiency of our proposed framework against others, with the caveat that each method was run on different computers.
+The $40 \times 16$ MBB design is reported to require 200 hours in~\cite{Xia2014FE2}, and 5 minutes in the data-driven method of~\cite{Wang2020lvgp}.
+For our proposed method, the same design using $M=3$ new classes takes under 12 minutes.
+However, we note that the majority of this time is consumed by the bisection algorithm (Sec.~\ref{sec:method_blend_blend}), which ensures that the microstructures have the optimized volume fractions when converted from SDFs (Eq.~\ref{eq:sigmoid}).
+Improving this aspect of our blending scheme is next in our future goals.